turingschool-examples/enumerable-challenges/ideas.md

 "I'm trying to organize an interdepartmental cricket tournament.
 But our mainframe will only spit out a single list of the company employees.
 That's no good.
 I need them by department.
 I don't know a lot about this Haskell programming language you've been using to solve everyone's issues, but I was thinking maybe you could give me back a hash with each department as a key and then an array of staff members in an array as the value for each key.
 Yea, but like I said, I don't know much about Python."

 (`group_by`)

+---

+All this scripting has made your drowsy.
+You decided it's prudent to take a quick nap and you put your head down on your desk.

+(Some time passes.)

+Your phone rings.
+You didn't even know you had a phone, but it's ringing.
+Better pick it up.

+It's the CEO.

+"Good afternoon," she says, "I heard you were able to group everyone by department.
+I have no idea where all of our money is going and I have to be at a board meeting in 20 minutes.
+Could you tell me how much we're spending on salaries in each department?"

+(`group_by`, `inject`, `reduce`)

+---

+You head down to the staff lounge to grab a much-need cup of coffee.
+Sylvestor ambushes you from seemingly out of nowhere.

+"GREAT NEWS," he shouts in your ear, "the board approved my team building program!"
+Apparently you and Sly have different definitions for "great news."

+"Could you take that staff roster and split everyone into random groups of 3?
+No maybe 4.
+Actually, 5.
+No, definitely 3.
+You should probably make it so I can change my mind.
+I so that a lot," he rambles on.

+You turn around, coffee-less, and head back to your desk.

+He's still talking.

+(`shuffle`, `partition`)